MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/hybrid-cloud-kerberos-trust.md

 > - [Windows Server requirements](index.md#windows-server-requirements)
 > - [Prepare users to use Windows Hello](index.md#prepare-users-to-use-windows-hello)

+> [!IMPORTANT]
-When implementing the cloud Kerberos trust deployment model, you *must* ensure that you have an adequate number of *read-write domain controllers* in each Active Directory site where users will be authenticating with Windows Hello for Business.
+> When implementing the cloud Kerberos trust deployment model, you *must* ensure that you have an adequate number of *read-write domain controllers* in each Active Directory site where users will be authenticating with Windows Hello for Business.
 For more information, see [Capacity planning for Active Directory][SERV-1].

 ## Deployment steps